SuperCh-SE-NCSU/Report-Slides/slides/talk1.md

 <img align=center src="../img/Email service.png" style="width:626px;height=325px">

-- If users already subscribed email service, we will send them email once per day.
+- If users subscribed our email service, we will send them one email per day,containing the car information they specified.
-- Users can unsubscribe, if he/she have already found suitable car.
+- Users can unsubscribe, if he/she have already found a suitable car they need.
 - Email above is just an sample email.
-We will send specific car prices information to users.
+We will send information with specific car price to users.

 #Function design for model